 None of the literature that I came across definitively answers my question about whether masturbation could be helpful in some way in depression, although Frohlich and Meston gave some supposition in that direction.

-It’s interesting how our society is in many ways hyper-sexualized, yet we don’t talk much about real-world sex, much less masturbation.
+It’s interesting how our society is in many ways hyper-sexualized, yet we don’t talk much about real-world sex.
+Masturbation, in particular, stays pretty hush-hush.
 It would be nice to see more research and dialogue to address both sexual dysfunction and healthy sexual function in people experiencing mental illness.
-In the meantime, to borrow a classic saying from Seinfeld I, for one, will not be master of my domain.
+In the meantime, to borrow a classic saying from Seinfeld, I, for one, will not be master of my domain, and if self-pleasure helps my depression in even a small way, I’ll take it.

 - Brody, S. (2010).
 The relative health benefits of different sexual activities.
 The Journal of Sexual Medicine, 7(4.1), 1336-1361.